 Rainbow Health Ontario: In addition to valuable resources and links, the website features a Service Provider Directory.

-Gay Men's Sexual Health Alliance (GMSHA): GMSHA offers resources for providers and campaigns for the community.
+Gay Men's Sexual Health Alliance (GMSHA): Offers resources for providers and campaigns for the community.

 HIV/AIDS

-Ontario HIV treatment: The Ontario HIV Treatment Network is a non-profit funded by AIDS and Hepatitis C programs at the Ontario Ministry of Health.
-We're a node of collaboration; our work brings together key partners from across the sector to improve the lives of all Ontarians living with and at risk of HIV.
+Ontario HIV treatment Network: A non-profit funded by AIDS and Hepatitis C programs at the Ontario Ministry of Health.
+A node of collaboration; their work brings together key partners from across the sector to improve the lives of all Ontarians living with and at risk of HIV.

-Health HIVe: This online education portal, hosted by the Ontario HIV Treatment Network (OHTN) offers resources for community and healthcare providers interested in quality HIV care.
+Health HIVe: Online education portal, hosted by the Ontario HIV Treatment Network (OHTN) offers resources for community and healthcare providers interested in quality HIV care.
 The resources are aimed at HIV clinics, community-based HIV/AIDS organizations, and HIV testing programs in Ontario and beyond.

-Mental Health and HIV resources: This webpage, supported by Health HIVe, offers links to educational offerings to promote and support mental health for patients with HIV, mental illness and/or substance use disorders, by enhancing collaborations between academic medical centers and community HIV/AIDs agencies and sharing evidence-informed practices to elevate care quality.
+Mental Health and HIV resources: Supported by Health HIVe, offers links to educational offerings to promote and support mental health for patients with HIV, mental illness and/or substance use disorders, by enhancing collaborations between academic medical centers and community HIV/AIDs agencies and sharing evidence-informed practices to elevate care quality.

-PrEP and HIV resources: This webpage, supported by Health HIVe, offers links to learning opportunities with the goal of sharing best practices and recommendations for prescribing, adherence, and follow-up.
+PrEP and HIV resources: Supported by Health HIVe offers links to learning opportunities with the goal of sharing best practices and recommendations for prescribing, adherence, and follow-up.

-HIV Self Test Project; I’m Ready to Know: This project offers low-barrier options to HIV self-testing and connections to care as part of a national project that is implementing, scaling-up and evaluating low-barrier options for access to HIV self-testing.
-The project aims to reach the undiagnosed and give people choices about how to connect to the care they need with the vision that everyone in has Canada to have access to HIV testing and support.
+HIV Self Test Project; I’m Ready to Know: Offers low-barrier options to HIV self-testing and connections to care as part of a national project that is implementing, scaling-up and evaluating low-barrier options for access to HIV self-testing.
+The project aims to reach non-diagnosed people and give choices about how to connect to the care they need with the vision that everyone in Canada has a right to access HIV testing and support.

 CATIE: Recorded webinars focusing on HIV Self Tests and other HIV related topics.
 Upcoming webinars are listed on the website.
 To be notified of upcoming webinars, subscribe to CATIE’s Webinar Updates e-mail list.

-Women and HIV/AIDS Initiative (WHAI): WHAI builds community capacity to support women living with or facing systemic risk of contracting HIV.
+Women and HIV/AIDS Initiative (WHAI): Builds community capacity to support women living with or facing systemic risk of contracting HIV.

-Hello Ontario; HIV Directory for newcomers to Ontario: The directory provides information for newcomers including; legal rights, health services and other supports.
+Hello Ontario; HIV Directory for newcomers to Ontario: Provides information for newcomers about legal rights, health services and other supports.

-Canadian AIDS Society (CAS): CAS represents community-based HIV/AIDS organizations across the country to strengthen the response to HIV/AIDS in Canada and enrich the lives of people and communities living with, and affected by, HIV/AIDS.
+Canadian AIDS Society (CAS): Represents community-based HIV/AIDS organizations across the country to strengthen the response to HIV/AIDS in Canada and enrich the lives of people and communities living with and affected by HIV/AIDS.

 Advocacy and Support Organizations and Resources

-The Canadian Centre for Gender + Sexual Diversity (CCGSD): CCGSD promotes diversity in gender identity, gender expression, and romantic and/or sexual orientation in all its forms on a national level through services in the areas of education, health, and advocacy.
+The Canadian Centre for Gender + Sexual Diversity (CCGSD): Promotes diversity in gender identity, gender expression, and romantic and/or sexual orientation in all its forms on a national level through services in the areas of education, health, and advocacy.

-Wisdom2Action (W2A): W2A is a social enterprise and consulting firm specializing in community engagement, creative facilitation, research and evaluation, knowledge mobilization and equity, diversity and inclusion.
+Wisdom2Action (W2A): Social enterprise and consulting firm specializing in community engagement, creative facilitation, research and evaluation, knowledge mobilization and equity, diversity and inclusion.

-Canada Pride/Fierte Canada (FCP): FCP is a membership-based organization, governed by volunteers that serves as the national association of Canadian Pride organizations.
+Canada Pride/Fierte Canada (FCP): Membership-based organization governed by volunteers that serves as the national association of Canadian Pride organizations.
 The main goal of FCP is to promote gay, lesbian, bisexual, transgender, intersex and two- spirited Prides on a national level.

-PFLAG Canada: PFLAG is a peer-to-peer support for Canadians navigating sexual orientation, gender identity, gender expression, and their families.
+PFLAG Canada: Peer-to-peer support for Canadians navigating sexual orientation, gender identity, gender expression, and their families.

 Workplaces

-Pride at Work Canada/Fierté au travail Canada: This organization empowers Canadian employers to create safer, more inclusive workplaces that recognize the skills of 2SLGBTQIA+ people through learning, networking and community events.
+Pride at Work Canada/Fierté au travail Canada: Empowers Canadian employers to create safer, more inclusive workplaces that recognize the skills of 2SLGBTQIA+ people through learning, networking and community events.

-EGALE Workplace Inclusion: Egale offers private, public and not-for-profit sector organizations reliable, high-quality training and development for professional, management and organizational development on both a local and national scale.
+EGALE Workplace Inclusion: Offers private, public and not-for-profit organizations reliable, high-quality training and development for professional, management and organizational development on both a local and national scale.

-50-30 Challenge: The 50 – 30 Challenge is an initiative between the Government of Canada, Canadian businesses, and diversity organizations.
+50-30 Challenge: Initiative between the Government of Canada, Canadian businesses, and diversity organizations.
 The program’s goal is to challenge Canadian organizations to increase the representation and inclusion of diverse groups within their workplaces while highlighting the benefits of giving all Canadians a seat at the table.

 Legal Support

-HIV & AIDS Legal Clinic Ontario: HALCO is a charitable not-for-profit community-based legal clinic that provides free legal services for people living with HIV/AIDS in Ontario.
+HIV & AIDS Legal Clinic Ontario (HALCO): Charitable, not-for-profit and community-based legal clinic that provides free legal services for people living with HIV/AIDS in Ontario.

 Legal Aid Ontario: Those who qualify financially and have a legal issue that is covered by Legal Aid Ontario will receive help to pay for a lawyer to represent them.